winkyliu/past_project_experience/README.md

 position description:

-1. implement and maintain code of daily and monthly activities inside the game
+1. Implement and maintain code of daily and monthly activities inside the game

-2. optimize the rendering of the game client application
+2. Optimize the rendering of the game client application

 ## 2018-2019 Alibaba Group (Nasdaq: BABA)

-project name: skynet
+project name: Skynet

 project type: game server engine